afonzeca/arun/README.md

 ```

-if you type ./bosun without commands, actions, etc. you will receive a "global help" like this:
+if you type ./arun without commands, actions, etc. you will receive a "global help" like this:

 ```
-Bosun Microframework 0.2alpha - (C) 2018 by Angelo Fonzeca (Apache License 2.0)
+Arun Microframework 0.3-alpha - (C) 2018 by Angelo Fonzeca (Apache License 2.0)

 Default: A Convention Over Configuration CLI Micro-Framework